Abhishek-Sahu532/Stats_preview_card_component_Frontend_Mentor/README.md

 ### What I learned

-While working on this project, I learned the positioning of the elements, get some insight in flexbox, color combination and much more.
+While working on this project, I learned the positioning of the elements and got some insight into flexbox, color combination, and much more.

 ## Author

 - Frontend Mentor - [@Abhishek-Sahu532](https://www.frontendmentor.io/profile/Abhishek-Sahu532)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**